nvisionative/nvQuickTheme/README.md

 Are you tired of spending countless hours trying to squeeze every ounce of performance out of your DNN themes, just so you can rank better on *Google PageSpeed Insights*?
 How are your scores?
 Have you broken the **80s for Desktop** or the **60s for Mobile**?
 You have probalby discovered by now that it is very tough to accomplish this on a DNN site.

 Well, the search is over!
 Utilizing **nvQuickTheme**, you can rest assured that you are doing everything you possibly can within the context of the theme to acheive stellar scores.
-As a matter of fact, the [nvQuickTheme website](http://www.nvquicktheme.com), which of course is running nvQuickTheme scores **93/100 for Desktop** and **73/100 for Mobile**.
+As a matter of fact, the [nvQuickTheme website](http://www.nvquicktheme.com), which of course is running nvQuickTheme scores **93/100 (Desktop)** and **75/100 (Mobile)**.
 Yes, you read that correctly.
-If you don't believe us, please feel free to [analyze it yourself](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fwww.nvquicktheme.com%2F&tab=desktop)!
+If you don't believe us, please feel free to [analyze it yourself](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fwww.nvquicktheme.com%2F&tab=desktop)!

 ## Background